 Never drive your vehicle through flood waters.
 It may be deeper than you realize and you could be trapped in your vehicle.

-In Ocean Township, Chief Kenneth B. Flatt serves as the Emergency Management Coordinator.
+In Ocean Township, Chief Matthew Ambrosio serves as the Emergency Management Coordinator.
 He is responsible for overseeing and coordinating efforts in the event of any disaster whether it is natural, technological or man-made.

 The Ocean Township Office of Emergency Management oversees the development of the Emergency Operations Plan for our jurisdiction, the exercising/testing of this plan, training of personnel and the identification of resources needed in an emergency.